EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/filter.md

     $lacadmin namedfilter list
 ```

-The `list` command shows all named filters for the current account.
+The `list` command shows all named filters for the current TeamSpace.

 #### Output
 ```